 This Sunday on Blu-ray, Paramount releases The Firm (1993) starring Tom Cruise… but is it worth buying or are we being asked to purchase something that, sooner or later, probably soon, will end up a lot cheaper after being dumped into a bargain bin?
 Let’s find out…

-This week on Blu-ray Warner Bros is offering up some goodies worth of the format (“Papillon”, “Grand Prix”).
-Criterion also puts two older titles on Blu-ray (“The Great Dictator”, “Solaris”), and that’s always worth a mention for the loving care they give their releases; however, if you own the already awesome DVDs, you need to consider the extra spend for what amounts to minor improvements at best.
+This week on Blu-ray Warner Bros is offering up some goodies worthy of the format.
+Criterion also puts two older titles on Blu-ray, and that’s always worth a mention for the loving care they give their releases; however, if you own the already awesome DVDs, you need to consider the extra spend for what amounts to minor improvements at best.

-This week in Blu-ray brings us some Justin Bieber, a few Criterion releases as well as a solid classic from Fox.
+This week bring us Criterion releases on Blu-ray as well as a solid classic from Fox.
 The rest of the bunch… well, it depends on what your interests are and if what you consider a value in Blu-ray titles that may or may not have a terrific transfer behind them (most don’t… so, caveat emptor).

-This week there’s not a heck of a lot to recommend as must-own Blu-ray discs, though for dramedy you may wanna check out Ben Stiller in “Greenberg” as well as the newest Atom Egoyan film for rental.
-The standouts are “In Bruges” and Christopher Nolan’s “Insomnia” remake.
+This week there’s not a heck of a lot to recommend as must-own Blu-ray discs, though for dramedy you may wanna check out Ben Stiller in Greenberg as well as the newest Atom Egoyan film for rental.
+Let’s take a quick gander at what we’ve got for Blu-ray releases:

 This week looks like a dump of lesser titles, tv/cable series offerings and some B-grade genre grinds, but there is one must-own title, for indie-fans (or fans of what was once called Independent Cinema) and one truly spectacular little gem of a horror film.
 There’s also a real stinker from the 80’s that somehow still has legs as trash cinema cult fave.